The 32D 'Red Arrow' Veteran Association

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 125
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 125

 125TH Inf., 32D Division, passing through Massevaux, Alsace, 14 July 1918.

-On 12 July COL Russell C. Langdon assumed command of the 127th Inf. from COL Wilbur M. Lee.
+On 12 July Col. Russell C. Langdon assumed command of the 127TH Inf. from Col. Wilbur M. Lee.

-Aisne-Marne Campaign (a.k.a.
-Second Battle of the Marne)
+(a.k.a.
+Second Battle of the Marne, a.k.a.
+Château-Thierry)

-On 26 July 1918 the Division proceeded to the region of Chateau-Thierry, as part of the 38th French Corps, 6th French Army, in the tip of the famous Marne salient.
+On 26 July 1918, the Division proceeded to the region of Château-Thierry, as part of the 38th French Corps, 6th French Army, in the tip of the famous Marne salient.

-The 32D Division received its baptism of fire (first major offensive action) at 1430 hrs on 30 July 1918 when the 127TH Infantry went over the top and followed a rolling barrage into the Bois des Grimpettes.
+The 32D Division received its baptism of fire (first major offensive action) at 1430 hours on 30 July 1918 when the 127TH Infantry went over the top and followed a rolling barrage into the Bois des Grimpettes.
 The 127TH pushed through the woods until they were stopped by machine gun fire from the right flank.
 On this flank, from positions in the Bois de Cierges, the Germans continued to oppose every effort to advance, but the 127TH Infantry gained the edge of those woods and established themselves there.
 During the night the Germans launched a counter attack from the Bois de Meuniere and a bayonet melee raged for hours in the dark, tangled woods, until the attacking force was finally routed.

-During the night of 30 July, the 63D Brigade (125TH and 126TH Infantry) moved up from support to relieve the 28TH Infantry Division, Pennsylvania National Guard (adjacent and on the left of the 64TH Brigade, the 4th French Division was on our right).
+During the night of 30 July, the 63D Brigade (125TH and 126TH Infantry) moved up from support to relieve the 28TH Division, Pennsylvania National Guard (adjacent and on the left of the 64TH Brigade, the 4th French Division was on our right).

 On the morning of 31 July, both Infantry Brigades of the 32D Division went into action side by side.
 Directly in front of us was the long, open slope of the Ourcq Valley, reaching to the woods of Les Jomblettes on Hill 212, a spur of Hill 230.
 This objective constituted one of the strongest German positions on the line of the Ourcq, and the success of the contemplated operation meant the breaking of the Kaiser’s last formidable line of resistance south of the Vesle.
 Les Jomblettes was not only holding up the 32D Division, machine gun nests there and in the Bois Pelger, further back, flanked the open ground in front of the 42D Division and absolutely prevented any advance by the “Rainbows”.
 On the left, the 63D Brigade promptly reached its objective, Hill 212, after some wicked fighting.
 They dove into Les Jomblettes and mopped it up and then cleaned out the Bois Pelger, allowing the 42D Division to advance.
 On the right, the127TH Infantry pushed their attack through the village of Cierges and passed beyond, only to be held up by a withering hail of machine gun bullets from Bellevue Farm, which had been organized into a very strong center of resistance which the artillery had failed to smother.